thor-harsh/Project--Topic-Modelling-NLP-/README.md

 <table>

 **In this project we will be working with a dataset of over 400,000 quora questions that have no labeled cateogry, and attempting to find 20 cateogries to assign these questions to.
-The .csv file of these text questions is attached above, We'll be grouping different reviews from questions from this csv file to various topics using NMF(Non-Matrix-Factorization) in Natural Language Processing.** <br></br>
+The .csv file of these text questions is attached above.
+We'll be grouping different reviews from questions from this csv file to various topics using NMF(Non-Matrix-Factorization) in Natural Language Processing.** <br></br>

 We will perform three tasks to perform the final grouping of different reviews on topics:<br></br>